ezgigm/Project_2/README.md

 # The Sale Price Of Houses

 **The Goal:**
- The goal of this project is to predict the the sale price of homes based off of the zipcode the home is located in.
+ The goal of this project is to predict the the sale price of homes based off of the zip code the home is located in.

  **The Problem:**